anhr/commonNodeJS/player/player.md

 	} ) );
 scene.add( points );
 ```

-Now your player does nothing.
+Currently your player does nothing.
 Suppose you want to move a point during playing.
 Change your code for this:
-* Edit arrayFuncs
+* Edit <b>arrayFuncs</b>
 ```
 const arrayFuncs = [
 	new THREE.Vector3(
-		new Function( 't', 'a', 'b', 'return Math.sin(t*a*2*Math.PI)*0.5+b' ),//x 0.5,//y
+		new Function( 't', 'a', 'b', 'return Math.sin(t*a*2*Math.PI)*0.5+b' ),//x new Function( 't', 'a', 'b', 'return Math.cos(t*a*2*Math.PI)*0.5-b' ),//y 0.5,//z
-		new Function( 't', 'a', 'b', 'return 5*Math.cos(t*a*2*Math.PI)*0.5-b' ),//z ),//First point
+	),//First point
 	new THREE.Vector3( -0.5, -0.5, -0.5 ),//Second point
 ];